Cobertos/sleebies/PRIVACY_POLICY.md

 Third-parties that have this access and the extent of this access is described below.

 * [Vercel Inc](https://vercel.com) - They host our service on our behalf, all data passes through them.

+## Process for Data Deletion

+Data is only stored in performing the Service so there is not data to delete should you discontinue use of the Service.

 ## Changes to This Privacy Policy